CodeMarcsX/CodeMarcsX/README.md

 ### 💻 About Me
 `Hey there!
 I'm Marcs, a beginner programmer passionate about technology.`
-`🚀 I’m currently learning and improving my skills in C and HTML programming.`
+`🚀 I’m currently learning and improving my skills in C and Web programming.`
 `🎯 My goal is to understand how things work behind the code and keep learning every day.`
 `🌱 I enjoy solving small problems and building simple projects to practice my logic.`
 `💡 Step by step, I’m becoming the developer I want to be.`